WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "request"

-: A map from request header field names to values, encoded as byte strings ({{!RFC7049}}, section 2.1).
+: A map from lowercase request header field names to their values, encoded as byte strings ({{!RFC7049}}, section 2.1).
 The request header fields MUST include two pseudo-header fields (Section 8.1.2.1 of {{!RFC7540}}):

   * `':method'`: The method of the request (Section 4 of {{!RFC7231}}).
   * `':url'`: The effective request URI of the request (Section 5.5 of